ihorshein/cordova-plugin-calllog-write/README.md

 ## permission
 The plugin requires the following permission: [WRITE_CALL_LOG](https://developer.android.com/reference/android/Manifest.permission#WRITE_CALL_LOG)

-By default, permissions can be requested on every call, but this behavior can be changed as will be shown in the example below.
+By default, permission can be requested on every call, but this behavior can be changed as will be shown in the example below.

 ## interface